marko-js/website/src/routes/docs/native-tag.md

 <button onClick() { message = "Goodbye" }>Click Me</>
 ```

-With this shorthand all that is needed to go from "uncontrolled" to "controlled" for the `value` attribute was to swap from `value=` to `value:=`, easy!
+With this shorthand all that is needed to go from "uncontrolled" to "controlled" for the `value` attribute was to swap from `value=` to `value:=`.

-As a final example lets do something simple, but interesting, with a manual `valueChange` handler.
+For cases besides the most simple, manual `valueChange` handlers are required.

 ```marko
 <let/message = "hello"/>